quarkslab/land_of_cxx/dancedance/README.rst

 block is usually associated to a single instruction as in::

     if(1)
-        something(); // this is instruction is a one-line block
+        something(); // this instruction is a one-line block

 or to a pair of brackets, as in::